Finding the Why

 The Role of Feedback Loops

 A key concept in systems thinking is feedback loops, which are mechanisms through which changes in one part of the system can influence other parts, leading to either reinforcing or balancing feedback.
-Reinforcing feedback loops amplify changes within the system, leading to exponential growth or decline, while balancing feedback loops stabilize the system and maintain equilibrium.
+Reinforcing feedback loops amplify changes within the system, leading to exponential growth or decline, whereas balancing feedback loops stabilize the system and maintain equilibrium.
 By understanding the presence and dynamics of feedback loops, decision-makers can anticipate system behavior and intervene strategically to achieve desired outcomes.

 Practical Applications of Systems Thinking